charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 *parking lot:*
 - what are assertions in testing? also known as custom matchers?
 - what is a container in reference to testing using the testing library
 - why do you need to destructure render in order to get it, and sometimes you do not?
 	- you access the container by destructure if you need compare a snapshot of the whole component. in earlier examples of vitest testing, only compared the heading, container is for comparing the whole component to make sure there isnt a side effect causing the component to render differently on subsequent re-renders
+- What are test ids? why does it seem they are used when we cannot find an appropriate query method?
 ##### conventions of Vitest:
 - `describe()` test suite
 - `it()` test cases